About the NSW Education Program on FGM/C

 Community Education Program

-- share their own experiences and concerns
+- A safe space to share experiences and concerns

 Sessions are offered in English or community languages and cover the following topics: